|

 "What do you mean?"
 Jim demanded.

-Moms that the friend I was bringing home was a female and when Rachel got out of
+that the friend I was bringing home was a female and when Rachel got out of the

-the car and you introduced her to Trixie, well, I'm pretty sure she thought
+car and you introduced her to Trixie, well, I'm pretty sure she thought Rachel was

-towards the house with a case in each hand.
-Trixie actually thought that
+the house with a case in each hand.
+Trixie actually thought that Rachel was

-Rachel was with him?
+with him?
 Why would she think that?
-Why would she even
+Why would she even care?

 "Hey Jim!
 I'll take that," Brian